Comparative analysis of critical regions: The renormalized quark-meson model under Polyakov loop, quark back-reaction, and vector interaction effects: Results and Discussion

-In the Fig.~\ref{fig6a},~the Log RPQM model $R_{q}=2$ contour for the $m_{\sigma}=500(400)$ MeV is extended to 53.8 ( 43.7) MeV on the $T$ axis \{35.8(30.5) MeV above and 18(13.2) MeV below the $T_{\cep}$\} and 84.5 (66.3) MeV on the $\mu$ axis \{68.20(53.1) MeV lower and 16.3(13.2) MeV higher than the $\mu_{\cep}$\}.~The smaller size of $R_{q}=3$ contour for the $m_{\sigma}=500(400)$ MeV is extended to 39.1(30) MeV on the $T$ axis \{28.1(21.8) MeV above and 11(8.2) MeV below the $T_{\cep}$\} and 57.6(41.3) MeV on the $\mu$ axis \{46.7(32.9) MeV lower and 10.9(8.4) MeV higher than the $\mu_{\cep}$\}.~The extent of smallest $R_{q}=5$ contour when the $m_{\sigma}=500(400)$ MeV,~is 25.9 (19.6) MeV on the $T$ axis \{19.9(14.1) MeV above and 6(5.5) MeV below the $T_{\cep}$\} and 35.4 (24.8) MeV on the $\mu$ axis \{29.4(19.2) MeV lower and 6.0(5.6) MeV higher than the $\mu_{\cep}$\}.~The $T$ axis and $\mu$ axis extensions of the $R_{q}=2,3 \text{ and } 5$ contours in the Fig.~\ref{fig6a} for the $m_{\sigma}=400$ MeV,~are smaller than the corresponding contour sizes for the $m_{\sigma}=500$ MeV in the sequential order of (10.1,9.1 and 6.3) MeV on the $T$ axis and (18.2,16.2 and 10.6) MeV on the $\mu$ axis.~The chemical potential direction stretching of the Log RPQM model $R_{q}=2,3 \text{ and } 5$ contours for the $m_{\sigma}=500(400)$ MeV,~are noticeably larger than their respective extension in the temperature direction respectively by a factor of 1.57 (1.52), 1.47 (1.38) and 1.37 (1.27).~The smoothing effect of quark one-loop vacuum fluctuation that generates broader and larger critical region perpendicular to the crossover transition line in the RQM model,~looks somewhat compromised in the presence of Log Polyakov loop potential and one finds that the width of contours near the CEP,~become narrow owing to its compression in the temperature direction similar to what is noticed in the Ref.~\cite{schafwag12}.~Note that when the $m_{\sigma}=400$ MeV in the Log RPQM model,~the TCP lies noticeably away from the boundary of the $R_{q}=2$ contour whereas the TCP lies inside the $R_{q}=2$ contour for the $m_{\sigma}=500$ MeV.
+In the Fig.~\ref{fig6a},~the Log RPQM model $R_{q}=2$ contour for the $m_{\sigma}=500(400)$ MeV is extended to 46.9 ( 39.4) MeV on the $T$ axis \{32.3(28.4) MeV above and 14.6(11.0) MeV below the $T_{\cep}$\} and 71.4 (59.0) MeV on the $\mu$ axis \{56.7(47.5) MeV lower and 14.7(11.5) MeV higher than the $\mu_{\cep}$\}.~The smaller size of $R_{q}=3$ contour for the $m_{\sigma}=500(400)$ MeV is extended to 29.8(25.8) MeV on the $T$ axis \{23.2(19.0) MeV above and 6.6(6.8) MeV below the $T_{\cep}$\} and 42.6(34.7) MeV on the $\mu$ axis \{35.5(27.5) MeV lower and 7.1(7.2) MeV higher than the $\mu_{\cep}$\}.~The extent of smallest $R_{q}=5$ contour when the $m_{\sigma}=500(400)$ MeV,~is 18.8 (15.1) MeV on the $T$ axis \{14.2(11.1) MeV above and 4.6(4.0) MeV below the $T_{\cep}$\} and 23.8 (18.7) MeV on the $\mu$ axis \{19.1(14.4) MeV lower and 4.7(4.3) MeV higher than the $\mu_{\cep}$\}.~The $T$ and $\mu$ axes extensions of the $R_{q}=2,3 \text{ and } 5$ contours in the Fig.~\ref{fig6a} for the $m_{\sigma}=400$ MeV,~are smaller than the corresponding contour sizes for the $m_{\sigma}=500$ MeV in the sequential order of (7.5, 4 and 3.7) MeV on the $T$ axis and (12.4, 7.9 and 5.1) MeV on the $\mu$ axis.~The chemical potential direction stretching of the Log RPQM model $R_{q}=2,3 \text{ and } 5$ contours for the $m_{\sigma}=500(400)$ MeV,~are noticeably larger than their respective extension in the temperature direction,~respectively, by a factor of 1.52 (1.50), 1.43 (1.34) and 1.27 (1.24).~The smoothing effect of quark one-loop vacuum fluctuation that generates broader and larger critical region perpendicular to the crossover transition line in the RQM model,~looks somewhat compromised in the presence of Log Polyakov loop potential and one finds that the width of contours near the CEP,~become narrow owing to its compression in the temperature direction similar to what is noticed in the Ref.~\cite{schafwag12}.~Note that in the Log RPQM model, when \(m_\sigma = 400\) MeV, the TCP lies noticeably away from the boundary of the \(R_q = 2\) contour, whereas for \(m_\sigma = 500\) MeV, the TCP lies exactly on the boundary of the \(R_q = 2\) contour.